Skip to main content

 Mobile Game Top-K Analytics (Leaderboard)

-This project walks through how to build a complete real-time analytics pipeline for a mobile game using a modern data stack.
-It simulates live gameplay data, processes it in real time to calculate performance metrics, and displays the results on an interactive dashboard.
+This project demonstrates how to build a complete, real-time analytics pipeline for a mobile game using a modern data stack.
+The system simulates live gameplay data, processes it with Apache Flink SQL to calculate key performance metrics, and displays the results on an interactive dashboard.

 The pipeline is organized into three main stages: